SiteBlocker vs Freedom: Free Website Blocker vs Premium Subscription

 The Bottom Line

 Both SiteBlocker and Freedom are solid tools for fighting digital distractions.
 Freedom offers broader platform coverage and a few premium features that justify its price for certain users.
-But for the majority of people who need reliable website blocking in their browser, SiteBlocker delivers everything you need — scheduling, focus mode, whitelist mode, password protection — completely free and with zero data collection.
+But for the majority of people who need reliable website blocking in their browser, SiteBlocker delivers everything you need — scheduling, focus mode, whitelist mode, password protection — free, with an optional Pro tier for keyword blocking and full insights, and zero data collection.

 Ready to take back your focus?
 Install SiteBlocker from the Chrome Web Store today and start blocking distractions in seconds.